Kansas Open Records Act (KORA)

 The Department of Labor may not release records maintained pursuant to Employment Security Law.
 Under Kansas law, these records are confidential and are not open to public inspection.
 K.S.A.
 44-714(e).
 This means that

 the records we maintain regarding Unemployment Insurance Benefits and Wage Information provided by employers and employees are not public records.
 Employment and Training records also may not be opened.

 Requesting a record

-Consult with the agency's Information Officer.
-She will help determine whether the record you need exists or is available.
+Consult with the agency's Open Records Act Officer.
+Staff will help determine whether the record you need exists or is available.

 Be ready to provide a specific description of the record you seek.